 VR is a powerful technological tool, which blocks out the physical world and engages users in simulated visual and auditory phenomena.
 It has a non-mediation effect, which means it can immerse users completely within the sensory experience.
 Thus, it can assist medical practitioners in observing patient response, helping them diagnose ADHD earlier than would have been possible previously.
 And this is just one possible use of the revolutionary technology within this field, making a clear competitor with more traditional methods.

-Our new research paper focuses on the creation of a platform for diagnosing ADHD and suggests ways medical professionals and educational institutions could embrace this emerging tech.
+Following on from our research paper which looked at how wearables and artificial intelligence (AI) might power a connected, assistive healthcare system, our new research paper focuses on the creation of a platform for diagnosing ADHD and suggests ways medical professionals and educational institutions could embrace this emerging tech.

 Download our VR Healthcare research piece...